iyah4888/SIGGRAPH18SSS/README.md

 # Requirements
 Python 3.6, TensorFlow >= 1.4 and other common packages listed in requirements.txt.

-The code has been tested on {Linux Ubuntu 16.04, TensorFlow-GPU 1.4} and {Windows 10, TensorFlow-GPU 1.8}.
+The code has been tested on {Linux Ubuntu 16.04, TensorFlow-GPU 1.4} and {Windows 10, TensorFlow-GPU 1.8} with Titan Xp.

 # Installation
 1. Install dependencies